apify/apify-docs/docs/actors/development/input_schema.md

 ---
 title: Input schema
-description: Documentation of Apify actors - defining your actor's input schema.
+description: Learn how to define and structure your actor's input in the codebase or using a visual editor.
+Define input type and minimum/maximum values.
 paths:
 # NOTE: IF ADDING A NEW PATH, LEAVE THE OLD ONES FOR REDIRECTS
     - actor/input-schema